harvard-library/archivesspace-checker/README.md

 Right now, the only setting checked for is `schematron`, which is the location that the schematron file being used is located at.

+## Command Line Usage Instructions

+Multiple EADs can be analyzed in bulk via command line, with errors output to CSV format in `tmp/result_TIMESTAMP.csv`:

+    rake analyze_eads EADS=/path/to/EADs FILE=/path/to/schematron

 ## Tests

 Run automated tests: